kubealex/libvirt-ocp4-provisioner/README.md

 The user is capable of logging via SSH too.

 ## Quickstart

+First of all, you need to install required collections to get started:

+    ansible-galaxy collection install -r requirements.yml

 The playbook is meant to be ran against a/many local or remote host/s, defined under **vm_host** group, depending on how many clusters you want to configure at once.

     ansible-playbook main.yml